Invited Speakers and Guest Lecturers

 Robin & Tim Wentworth Director of the Goergen Institute for Data Science and Professor

-Department of Computer Science, University of Rochester
+School of Computing, University of Rochester

 Henry Kautz